Table of Contents

 4. Make Veggie Burgers or Patties

 Leftover beans can form the base for homemade veggie burgers.
-Mash them, mix with breadcrumbs, spices, and form patties for grilling or baking.
+Mash them, mix them with breadcrumbs and spices, and form patties for grilling or baking.

 Ideas: